Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

 \subsection{Exchangeable Latent Position Network Models}

-Originally, \citet{Hoff-Raftery-Handcock} proposed modeling the nodes' latent positions as independent and identically distributed random effects drawn from a distribution $f$ with known parametric form.
+Originally, \citet{Hoff-Raftery-Handcock} proposed modeling the nodes' latent positions as independent and identically distributed random effects drawn from a distribution $f$ of known parametric form.
 This approach remains popular in practice today, with $S$ assumed to be a low-dimensional Euclidean space $\mathbb{R}^d$ and $f$ typically assumed to be multivariate Gaussian or a mixture of multivariate Gaussians \citep{Hancock-Raftery-Tantrum-latent-cluster-network}.
-We refer to this class of models as \emph{exchangeable LPMs}, due to the fact that it is equivalent to assuming the nodes are infinitely exchangeable.
-Exchangeable latent position network models are projective, but dense in expectation.
+We refer to this class of models as \emph{exchangeable LPMs} because they assume the nodes are infinitely exchangeable.
+Exchangeable latent position network models are projective, but must be dense in expectation.

 \begin{prop} Exchangeable latent position network models define a projective sequence of models. \end{prop} \begin{proof} Provided in \S \ref{exprojectiveproof}. \end{proof}